-This Orzo Pasta Salad recipe is so fresh and delicious!
+This Orzo Salad recipe is so fresh and delicious!
 It’s made with orzo pasta, cucumber, tomatoes, arugula, and a zesty Lemon Basil Dressing that makes the flavors pop!

 This Orzo Salad is tossed with a lemon basil dressing, with fresh cucumbers, tomatoes and arugula.
 A healthy, vegan, pasta salad that can be made ahead for midweek lunches or potlucks.
 Keep it vegan or add feta!